 If you were hurt in a construction accident, you could greatly benefit from hiring an experienced injury attorney to handle your case.
 Your attorney can determine which parties may be liable for your injuries, determine if any OSHA violations occurred, and build a comprehensive case that seeks maximum compensation for your suffering and expenses.

-De Castroverde Law Group is a family-run firm that aggressively fights for the rights and interests of accident victims in Las Vegas.
-If you were injured on a job site in Clark County, NV or the surrounding areas, get in touch with our highly-reviewed firm to discuss your legal options!
+De Castroverde Law Group is a family-run firm that aggressively fights for the rights and interests of accident victims in Las Vegas. f you were injured on a job site in Clark County, NV or the surrounding areas, get in touch with our highly-reviewed firm and Las Vegas personal injury lawyers to discuss your legal options!